Glossary term

 What does value chain mean?

-Value chain matters because many sustainability and product-information requirements now extend well beyond the factory gate.
-It frames the broader network in which product data, obligations, and impacts travel.
+Value chain frames the broader network of activities and processes through which product data, obligations, and impacts travel.

 Official definitions by source